 Less than a month until Cockpit-Fest at Newark Air Museum

-Preparations for the 2018 Cockpit-Fest are well underway at Newark Air Museum's site in eastern Nottinghamshire; close to the border with Lincolnshire.
-Newark Air Museum is a registered charity located on part of the former site of RAF Winthorpe; its two day Cockpit-Fest event attracts exhibitors from across the UK and Europe, to sample what one former-aviation magazine editor calls "grass roots aircraft preservation".
+Preparations for the 2019 Cockpit-Fest are well underway at Newark Air Museum's site in eastern Nottinghamshire; close to the border with Lincolnshire.
+Newark Air Museum is a registered charity located on part of the former site of RAF Winthorpe; its two day Cockpit-Fest event attracts exhibitors from across the UK and Europe to sample what one former-aviation magazine editor calls "grass roots aircraft preservation".

-At this year's event a diverse range of aviation will be represented.
-This includes a range of military and civilian cockpits including amongst others: Lightning, Canberra, Hunter, Buccaneer, Brigand and Tempest.
-These cockpits are amongst many other cockpits from across the history of aviation.
+At this year's event a diverse range of aviation will be represented; this includes a range of military jet cockpits including amongst others: Lightning, Harrier, Hunter, Buccaneer and Jet Provost.

-This year's event takes place on Saturday 23rd and Sunday 24th June; and the event is being staged in last year's location at the museum, alongside an Aeroboot / Aerojumble aviation and avionics sale.
+Cockpit-Fest 2019 takes place on Saturday 22nd and Sunday 23rd June; and the event is being staged in a single large area on the museum's Southfield Site, alongside an Aeroboot / Aerojumble aviation and avionics sale.
 Here enthusiasts and the public can search out those aviation artefacts, books and models.